 This journey has brought me closer to the cutting edge of the wheel world.
 Many of the bike industry's most capable and passionate designers are in the wheel category.
 Steve Hed, Josh Portman, Jason Schiers, Bill Shook, Paul Lew, Steve Lee, David Nayer, Stan Koziatek, really too many to list.
 Similar to the stunning impact suspension designers had on MTB, these folks are bringing serious innovation and change to wheels.

 Consequently, be ready for opportunity.
 The role of the individual builder is too often overlooked.
 Are they favored or out-gunned?
-I can say from first-hand experience that opportunity for custom builders has not been greater since the defining years of the 1970’s that gave rise to Wheelsmith, Chris King, WTB, Phil Wood, Weyless, American Classic, Specialized, Bontrager, Rolf, Zipp, HED, and the dramatic initiatives of Mavic and Shimano.
-Of course, Campagnolo and Fulcrum were close behind.
+I can say from first-hand experience that opportunity for custom builders has not been greater since the defining years of the 1970's that gave rise to Wheelsmith, Chris King, WTB, Phil Wood, Weyless, American Classic, Specialized, Bontrager, Rolf, Zipp, HED, and the dramatic initiatives of Mavic and Shimano.
+Of course, Campagnolo and Fulcrum were right there.

 Today, the majors offer a level of technology for VERY SPECIFIC APPLICATIONS that cannot be approached by custom builders.
 But the essence of cycling is diversity.
 So, while some needs (Kona Ironman, Pro peloton) are nailed, almost out of reach, many others go unserved.
 To be a custom builder is to follow fast-emerging trends and niches too small for the majors.
 There are many: